gojuno/composer/README.md

 Composer is a modern reactive replacement for [square/spoon][spoon] with following feature set:

-* Parallel test execution on multiple emulators/devices with [test sharding](https://developer.android.com/topic/libraries/testing-support-library/index.html#ajur-sharding) support.
+* Parallel test execution on multiple emulators/devices with [test sharding][test sharding] support.
 * Logcat output capturing per test and for whole test run as well.
 * Screenshots and files pulling for each test reactively (with support for [square/spoon][spoon] folder structure).
 * JUnit4 report generation.